zheksoon/onek/README.md

 - 👁 **Transparency** - no data glitches guaranteed
 - 🔄 **Transactional updates** - no unexpected side-effects
 - 🙈 **Laziness** - nothing happens until you need a value
+- 💧 **No memory leaks** - optimal computed caching without compromises
 - 🤓 **Built-in shallow equality** - easily optimize re-renders
 - 🤔 **Not opinionated** about structure of your models
-- 🎱 **No need for selectors** or wrapping your components into lambdas
 - 🧩 **Single hook** - effortless integration with React components
 - 💯 **100% test coverage** with complex cases
 - ⭐️ Written in **100% TypeScript**